NNUIT/password-generator/README.md

 Quick start🚀

-Download Python from the official website: https://www.python.org/downloads/ When installing, be sure to check the "Add Python to PATH" box.
+Download Python from the official website: https://www.python.org/downloads/

-Download code
+When installing, be sure to check the "Add Python to PATH" box.

-Open a terminal (command line) and run:
+Open a terminal and run:
 ```bash
 git clone https://github.com/NNUIT/password-generator.git
 cd password-generator